Lebanon's Hezbollah says it downed Israeli drone

 Any new war between Israel and Hezbollah would raise the risk of a wider conflict in the Middle East, at a time when Iran is defying U.S. attempts to force it to renegotiate a 2015 nuclear deal it reached with world powers.

-Israel is alarmed by Iran’s growing influence in the region through militia allies in countries including Syria and Iraq.

-Reporting by Alaa Swilam in Cairo, Laila Bassam in Beirut and Jeffrey Heller in Jerusalem; Writing by Suleiman al Khalidi and Lisa Barrington; Editing by Robert Birsel & Simon Cameron-Moore
+Reporting by Alaa Swilam in Cairo, Laila Bassam in Beirut and Jeffrey Heller in Jerusalem; Writing by Suleiman al Khalidi and Lisa Barrington; Editing by Robert Birsel, Simon Cameron-Moore, William Maclean